Category Archives: Featured – Top

 Water: There are three tanks.
 Two of them are just above average size and the other one is smaller.
 There is one large creek bed that runs across the North West corner that runs deep water when there are rains of 5+ inches hit because of the type of landscape around which has some changes in topography.
 All the surrounding neighbors have a sustainable underground water supply for their homes.
 The largest home is a recently built 2 story home with more than 3,000 sq ft. on the east side of this property.
 A NEW WATER WELL HAS BEEN DUG ON THE PROPERTY.

-Community Facts: There is a convenient store with gas, cattle feed, meat & cold food for sale, they make sandwiches to go and you might ask if the restaurant there has opened again.
+Community Facts: There is a convenience store with gas, cattle feed, meat & cold food for sale, they make sandwiches to go and you might ask if the restaurant there has opened again.
 It is 5 miles to the north of this property.
 You can go over to Newport about a mile away for fire station and church or up to Buffalo Springs for community events.
 Shop at Bowie or Jacksboro which are 12 miles and 15 miles respectively.

 Minerals: None to convey.